mozilla-services/docs/source/storage/apis-2.0.rst

     It is similar to the standard HTTP **If-Modified-Since** header, but the value is an opaque version number rather than a timestamp.

-    If the value of this header is not a valid integer, or if the **X-If-Unmodified-Since-Version** header is also present, then a **400 Bad Request** response will be returned.
+    If the value of this header is not a valid positive integer, or if the **X-If-Unmodified-Since-Version** header is also present, then a **400 Bad Request** response will be returned.